 How does this paneer dosa taste like?

-Dosa batter is available in the Indian stores.
+Dosa Batter.
+Dosa batter is available in Indian stores.
 You can also make your own.
 Making dosa batter does not require any expert knowledge, all you need it time and patience to make it.

 The best equivalent substitute would be the ricotta cheese or Mexicans’ fresco cheese.

-This is the secret ingredient which makes the usual paneer gravy to a restaurant-style rich paneer gravy.
-This gives a bold and robust flavor which changes a regular dish to outstanding food.
+Garam masala.
+This is the secret ingredient that makes the usual paneer gravy to a restaurant-style rich paneer gravy.
+This gives a bold and robust flavor that changes a regular dish to the outstanding food.
 So, I would not recommend skipping in its absence.
 Instead, you may substitute with ground cinnamon and bay leaves.
 Fry the bay leaves in oil before adding to the dish.
 Frying them gives a wholesome round flavor.

-- You may add grated carrots which give a nicer color and a hint of sweet taste to paneer dosa.
+- You may add grated carrots that give a nicer color and a hint of sweet taste to paneer dosa.

 - Add minced mint leaves or cilantro leaves for garnishing.